veronloz/ATS-Docker/README.md

 The `driver: bridge` in the networks specifies that the networks use the bridge driver, which allows containers connected to this network to communicate with each other.

-The `external: true` in the volumnes indicates that this volume is managed externally and must already exist before running the `docker-compose` file.
+The `external: true` in the volumes indicates that this volume is managed externally and must already exist before running the `docker-compose` file.

 Alternatively, you could do:
 ```yaml